LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/conv_tester_statuses.png">

-* **Connection**: This is the status of the Web socket, either "Open" or "Closed."
-Typically, this status is "Open" in the Production environment.
-But if a problem exists, the status will be "Closed."
+* **Connection**: This is the status of the Web socket, either OPEN or CLOSE.
+Typically, this status is OPEN in the Production environment.
+But if a problem exists, the status will be CLOSE.
 Try reloading the page in this case.
 A problem with the Web socket suggests there might be an issue with the LivePerson environment.
-* **Conversation**: This is the status of the conversation, either "Open" or "Closed."
-If you access the Conversation Tester from within a bot, but the system can't automatically select a skill to which to route the conversation, this will be "Closed."
+* **Conversation**: This is the status of the conversation, either OPEN or CLOSE.
+If you access the Conversation Tester from within a bot, but the system can't automatically select a skill to route the conversation to, this will be CLOSE.
 Try manually selecting a skill in this case.
-Additionally, this status changes based on your actions in the tool, i.e., **Mark Resolved** closes the conversation, and **Resume Conversation** opens a new conversation.
+Additionally, this status changes based on your actions in the tool, i.e., **End Conversation** closes the conversation, and **Resume Conversation** opens a new conversation.

 #### Perform actions
 In the conversation panel, you can perform several actions: